meet-projects/Y2L-MEETx-Flask-Forms/README.md

 (Hint: Use a function from database.py in order to get all the products and then pass them into render_template.
 You do NOT need a variable route here because you don't need any information from the user.)

+a.
+Inside of `app.py`, in the function that is run when the user goes to the store page, first use the function query_all() to get all the products from the database.

+b.
+Then pass those those products into the `render_template` function.
+Use something like `render_template('file.html', products = product_list)`

+c.
+Finally inside of the `store_html` file create a for loop to go through all the products and display them on the page.
+Look at slide 2 for tips.

 2. Make it so when you click on "Add To Cart" button it adds the selected product to the Cart table.

 (Hint: Now we will need a variable route since we need to know which product we should add to the cart.
 Use a variable route like "/add-to-cart/<int:product_id>" and the product_id will tell us which product we are adding.
 You will also find the "add_to_cart()" function from database.py very useful here!)